ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 http://www.amazon.com/Programming-Modern-Approach-2nd-Edition/dp/0393979504/
  -->

 The dearth of good C books is a bit of a bummer, but there may be a silver lining.
 I think many learners rely too much on books.
 It's often more educational to poke around on your own.
 Read other people's code.
-Read open source projects.
+Examine open source projects.
 Ask others for help.
 And if you're not sure how something works, [do science]({% post_url 2012-01-30-programming-we-can-do-science %})!

 ---